TheSonOfThomp/AdamThompson/Portfolio/markdown/smrtwatr.md

 ## User Interface

-I mocked up screens for the gem, and tested them on my group mates and other classmates.
+I mocked up screens for the quiz game, and tested them on my group mates and other classmates.
 Using their feedback, I improved and refined my designs.

 <figure class='folio_image' id='smrtwatr-lobby&ingame'>
 		<img src='../includes/portfolio_images/smrtwatr/smrtwatr-lobby&ingame.png'>